-During 2010, the Company continued to invest in its existing domestic and international strategic sales offices.
-In total, the Company's direct sales offices employ approximately 430 full-time employees who are responsible for the sales, marketing initiatives and administrative activities designed to support the Company's overall revenue growth and expansion strategies.
+During 2011, the Company continued to invest in its existing domestic and international strategic sales offices.
+In total, the Company's direct sales offices employ approximately 1,050 full-time employees who are responsible for the sales, technical support, engineering consulting services, marketing initiatives and administrative activities designed to support the Company's overall revenue growth and expansion strategies.

 The Company's products are utilized by organizations ranging in size from small consulting firms to the world's largest industrial companies.
-No single customer accounted for more than 10% of the Company's revenue in 2010, 2009 or 2008.
+No single customer accounted for more than 5% of the Company's revenue in 2011, 2010 or 2009.